Timeline of Extinction Rebellion actions: Impossible Rebellion

 A two-week series of protests based in London began on 23 August 2021, under the name "Impossible Rebellion".
 Demonstrations have variously focused on banks' continued investment in fossil fuels, new road infrastructure such as HS2, the deforestation of the Amazon rainforest, treatment of animals on Crown Estate land and the fashion and fast food industry.
 Some days of protest have been themed around highlighting women and indigenous voices.
 The protests specifically aim to halt new investment in fossil fuels by the UK government, in addition to Extinction Rebellion's other goals.

 COP26 protests

 Extinction Rebellion members were among the protesters at the 2021 United Nations Climate Change Conference (COP26), held in Glasgow from 31 October to 12 November 2021.

 Black Friday blockades

 Members of Extinction Rebellion blockaded the UK distribution centers of Amazon, protesting the company's environmental impact and treatment of workers.
 The blockades happened on Black Friday as it was deemed one of the most profitable days for Amazon.
 Members chained themselves together and erected bamboo structures to disrupt deliveries from the centers across the UK.

 2022

 We Will Not Be Bystanders - April Rebellion 2022

 In April 2022, activists from Extinction Rebellion, among them two Olympic athletes, blocked key bridges across London.
-Protestors had been arrested after climbing oil tankers, anchoring themselves to structures, or blocking roads at oil depots.
+Protesters had been arrested after climbing oil tankers, anchoring themselves to structures, or blocking roads at oil depots.